Performance Tests: Apple Final Cut Pro 11 [u]

 When it comes to the combined speed of all CPUs, the M4 Pro again wins the race.
 The combined speed of all CPU cores on the M4 Pro are:

 However, when it comes to GPU speeds, core counts matter.
-Here, the Mac Studio wins because the M2 Max has more GPU cores than the M4 Pro.
+Here, the Mac Studio wins because the M2 Max has 30 GPU cores compared to 16 in the M4 Pro.
 Still, the M4 Pro is 17.5X faster than the i7.

-As you’ll discover, while GeekBench provides good numbers for comparing systems, it isn’t a good indicator into the real-world performance of video editing where the NLE software plays a more dominant role in performance.
+As you’ll discover, while GeekBench provides good numbers for comparing hardware systems, it isn’t a good indicator into the real-world performance of video editing where the video editing software plays a more dominant role in performance.

 INTERNAL DRIVE PERFORMANCE